hwameistor/hwameistor/docs/docs/quick_start/install/deploy.md

 :::caution

 The default `kubelet` directory is `/var/lib/kubelet`.
-If your Kubernetes distribution uses a different `kubelet` directory, you must set the parameter `kubeletRootDir`.
+If your Kubernetes distribution uses a different `kubelet` directory, you shall set the parameter `kubeletRootDir`.

 :::

 For example, on [Canonical's MicroK8s](https://microk8s.io/) which uses `/var/snap/microk8s/common/var/lib/kubelet/` as `kubelet` directory, HwameiStor needs to be deployed as:

 ```console
 $ helm install hwameistor ./hwameistor \
     -n hwameistor --create-namespace \